 The brake pedal sensor (the one under your dash) tells your truck when you’re hitting the brakes.

-For systems like Hill Descent Control and AdvanceTrac that depend on knowing when you’re braking, a bad brake pedal sensor causes trouble.
+For systems like Hill Descent Control and AdvanceTrac which depend on knowing when you’re braking, a bad brake pedal sensor causes trouble.

-If this is why you’re receiving the alerts, then you might notice your cruise control behaving oddly and your F-150 displaying a “check brake system” message as well.
+If this is why you’re receiving the alerts, then you might notice your cruise control behaving oddly and your truck displaying ford f150 check brake system message as well.

 Even your engine might start cutting out without showing any Check Engine lights.